 - (1) Solve a logic problem and describe how Polya's method helps/applies to your work.
 Details about Polya should be in your notes from the first day of class! - (2) Use the Pigeonhole Principle to answer a question.
 Be sure to use its name and identify the "pigeons" and the "holes" whenever you apply it.
-You may not be explicitly asked to use it, but you should realize when it applies. - (3) Discuss the Fibonacci numbers and apply your knowledge of them. - (4) Explain what the Golden Ratio is and one of the places where it appears. - (5) Play a game of Fibonacci Nim, figure out what the next move is given a set of first moves, and so on, given the strategy proved in class. - (6) Know the Division Algorithm and the Prime Factorization Theorem and how to apply them. - (7) Explain what a conjecture is and discuss some famous, long unsolved ones. - (8) Perform modular arithmetic. - (9) Check whether a UPC symbol is correct, find a missing digit, explain an error, etc. - (10) Discuss some history of the public key coding system and what is involved in making it work. - (11) Explain what a rational number is. - (12) Prove something is irrational.
-(We started doing this in class on Thursday.
-We will talk about it more on Tuesday.) - (13) Any problem that is like a journal problem!
+You may not be explicitly asked to use it, but you should realize when it applies. - (3) Discuss the Fibonacci numbers and apply your knowledge of them. - (4) Explain what the Golden Ratio is and one of the places where it appears. - (5) Play a game of Fibonacci Nim, figure out what the next move is given a set of first moves, and so on, given the strategy proved in class. - (6) Know the Division Algorithm and the Prime Factorization Theorem and how to apply them. - (7) Explain what a conjecture is and describe some famous, long unsolved ones. - (8) Perform modular arithmetic. - (9) Check whether a UPC symbol is correct, find a missing digit, explain an error, etc. - (10) Any problem that is like a journal problem!